Starfinder Roleplaying Game: Supplementary material and related products

 Paizo and audio app developer Syrinscape partnered to create an official set of sound effects for Starfinder, and Paizo licensed design studio Ninja Division to create plastic miniatures.
 These were released alongside the general launch of the game in August 2017.

 Paizo along with Audible created a Starfinder Alexa skill adventure pilot episode "Scoundrels in the Spike" released in December 2019.
 The pilot was considered successful, leading Amazon to have Paizo and Audible create a full six-episode adventure based on the "Dead Suns" campaign, which was first released in August 2020.
 The adventure, including the pilot, includes voice acting from Nathan Fillion and Laura Bailey along with eleven others.
 According to Bailey, the voice acting for the newer episodes were done from home studios due to the COVID-19 pandemic though working together online when characters interacted with each other.
 Within the skill, the user is able to select one of five main characters, and then make certain decisions that can affect the outcome of the story, as well as initiate the game's skill checks and determine how combat progresses; the rules have been simplified from the tabletop version to adapt to voice commands.
 The skill's pilot episode and first episode of the new campaign were available for free with the remaining episodes available to purchase.
 In 2021, Paizo announced the Drift Crisis storyline as part of their Drift Crashers supplement, where the setting's hyperdimensional travel system breaks down.

 Paizo released an enhanced edition of Starfinder in late 2023, featuring streamlined star ship combat.
 Paizo has also announced a second edition of Starfinder for late in 2024, following many of the conventions seen in the second edition of Pathfinder.

 A single player video game, Starfinder: Afterlight, is being developed by Epictellers Entertainment in partnership with Paizo, with planned release in early access in 2026 for Windows computers.
 The game will use the 2nd edition rules, with the player's own created character and six recruitable pre-defined characters to add to their party.
 Voice cast for these predefined characters include Neil Newbon, Inel Tomlinson, Fred Tatasciore, Melissa Medína, and James Alexander.

-A stand-alone module based on Digital Extremes' Warframe video game, developed by Paizo and Digital Extremes, is planned for release in October 2025.
+A stand-alone module based on Digital Extremes' Warframe video game, developed by Paizo and Digital Extremes, was released in October 2025.